 The first record is a great instrumental medley of Serbian and Croatian songs and dances (side A is mostly songs, and side B is mostly dances).
 The second record starts with an upbeat old patriotic tune, "Napred Stupaj", also known as "Srbijanci i Bosanci", or "Kralja Petra Pesma".
 The flip side is a nice rendition of the popular old song "Oj devojko!
 Oj!", better known as "Ti si rajski cvet", featuring lead vocals by Ćira Kozarov.

 These four great records feature legendary primaš, vocalist, and band leaderDušan Jovanović, one of the greatest - and least appreciated - musicians of the 20th century.
-These eight tracks were recorded in the mid 1920's with his "Orao" Tamburica Orchestra.
+These eight tracks were recorded in 1925 and 1926 with the "Orao" Tamburica Orchestra.